Hyperfoil/qDup/README.md

 * `sh: <command>`
 Execute a remote shell command
 * `signal: <name>`
-send one signal for "name."
-Runs parse all script : host associations to calculate the expected number of `signal`s for each `name`.
-All `waitFor` will wait for the expected number of `signal`
+send one signal for `name` Runs parse all script and host associations to calculate the expected number of `signals` for each `name` and `waitFor` will wait for the expected number of `signal`
 * `sleep: <ms>`
 pause the current script for the given number of milliseconds
 * `queue-download: <path> ?<destination>` queue the download action for after the run finishes.
 The download will occur if the run completes or aborts
 * `waitFor: <name>`
-pause the current script until "name" is fully signaled
+pause the current script until `name` is fully signaled
 * `xpath: <path>`
 This is an overloaded command that can perform an xpath based search or modification.
 Path takes the following forms